Holiday Entitlement For Part-Year Workers Not Pro-Rated

 The decision will have the most impact on workers engaged on permanent contracts, who are paid hourly but who have large periods during the year when they are not performing their services.
 The sectors most likely to be affected are therefore the education sector and seasonal workers (albeit far fewer workers in seasonal industries have permanent contracts).

 For affected groups, wage costs are likely to rise and these will inevitably be passed on to their clients.
 Tribunal cases will also follow.
-However, the decision may also be the death nell for permanent contracts in such industries (favouring instead short, fixed term contracts or zero hours contracts), thereby leading to less job security for a group of workers already considered more vulnerable than many.
+However, the decision may also be the death knell for permanent contracts in such industries (favouring instead short, fixed-term contracts or zero-hours contracts), thereby leading to less job security for a group of workers already considered more vulnerable than many.

 Image Source: Unsplash